-Part One: Intro to Backpacking/Camping — June 14 – June 16, 2024
+Part One: Intro to Camping & Backpacking — June 12 – June 14, 2026

-This trip is for beginner backpackers/campers.
+This trip is ideal for beginner backpackers and campers.

 What we provide: